pbulteel/linux-tips-tricks/filesystem-checks.md

 If you've deleted a file but he application is still writing to it you can still read the data off of the file.
 ```
 sudo lsof
+lsof +D directory     # this tells you what applications are using files in that directory
 ```